IBurn36360/Logger/README.md

 $logger->logCustomLine('Log entry');
 ```

-Every cusom log entry is spaced out as if it has no log type, omitting that part of the log.
+Every custom log entry is spaced out as if it has no log type, omitting that part of the log.
 Every custom log entry is written as-is and always includes a timestamp.

 ## Updating the log file